Home > Environment > Wind Developments

 Why do some of the turbines have lights on the top of them?

-The Federal Aviation Administration (FAA) requires the turbines around the perimeter of the project to have a red reference beacon.
-At BSGF, the FAA determined that out of the 88 turbines in the project area, 35 of them are required to have lights.
-In addition, the three meterological towers in the project also have the required FAA lights.
+The Federal Aviation Administration (FAA) requires the turbines around the perimeter of the site to have a red reference beacon.
+At Blue Sky Green Field Wind Energy Center, the FAA determined that out of the 88 turbines in the project area, 35 of them are required to have lights.
+In addition, the three meteorological towers in the project also have the required FAA lights.

 During construction, We Energies is required to provide the FAA with notification on each erected turbine including the location, height, and distance from the nearest airport and when the lighting will be activated.
 The FAA then uses this information to create a Notice to Airman (NOTAM), which is a notice that is issued to pilots during pre-flight briefings to ensure they have the essential information for safe flight.